Jay Acovone

-Jay Acovone (born August 20, 1955) is an American actor.
-Among his most famous roles is Charles Kawalsky in the TV series Stargate SG-1.
+Jay Acovone (born August 20, 1955) is an American actor who portrayed Charles Kawalsky in Stargate SG-1.

-Personal life
+Early life

 Acovone was born in New York City.
 His family later moved to Mahopac, New York where his parents owned a dry-cleaning business.

 Career

 Acovone has over 100 credits to his name spanning four decades of work in film and television.
 His television appearances include Search for Tomorrow as Brian Emerson; Beauty and the Beast where he played D.A.
 Joe Maxwell over the show's three season run; and Hollywood Beat.
 In a connection to his Beauty and the Beast co-star Linda Hamilton, he can be seen playing the officer pulling over the TX Terminator in Terminator 3.

-In 2016, he acted in the motion capture video game Mafia III (2K Games), playing the role of an Italian Mafia boss, Sal Marcano.
+In 2016, he acted in the motion capture video game Mafia III (2K Games), playing the role of an Italian Mafia boss and main antagonist of the game, Sal Marcano.

+Personal life

+He is divorced from his former manager, the late Fonda St. Paul.
+He is currently married to Carrie.